Shao8701015z/Huemelody/README.md

 - **Classroom Setting**: Children were fascinated by discovering what artworks "sound like," eagerly scanning Munch's paintings and competing to find the key colors that trigger the complete musical piece
 - **Outdoor Setting**: The device transformed farm items into musical instruments, with children comparing the sounds of flowers, fruits, and natural materials

-## 📐 Physical Design

-Huemelody adopts a heptagonal structure, symbolizing Newton's theory of seven primary colors.
-The device dimensions (46mm height, 68mm diameter) are suitable for single-handed operation by children, with a color sensor located at the bottom.

 ## 🔌 Hardware Configuration